InnerCato/Java-Physics-Simulators/README.md

 # Java Physics Simulator

 This repository contains Java-based physics simulation projects.
-They are kept for archival purposes, so expect some mild visual glitches.
+They are kept for archival purposes and are old projects of mine, so expect some mild visual glitches.
 The projects showcase basic physics simulations.

 ---